gearglow/ReptiliaWithATwist/The List.md

 "What about Robbie now?"
 Hermione asked.

 "Just teasing me a bit, is all," Elysia said.
-"It's amazing to see how much more self-assured he is compared to two years ago."
+"It's amazing to see how much more self-assured he is compared to two years ago, or even the beginning of summer hols."

 "You too, Ellie.
 Is that the bond's doing, do you think, or just different circumstances?"